ccarlocchia/Simple-chat-app/README.md

 ## How to run local:

 1. Create a virtual environment and activate it. `virtualenv venv` + `source venv/bin/activate`
-2. Install requirements by running on you console: `pip install -r requirements.txt` .
+2. Install requirements by running on your console: `pip install -r requirements.txt` .
-3. Go inside de chatapp folder `cd chatapp` .
+3. Go inside the chatapp folder `cd chatapp` .
 4. Run `./manage.py runserver` .

 It will run on port 127.0.0.1:8000.